Extremely painful period cramps.

 Why it affected my wife?

-Why it affects other millions of women around the world?
+Why do extremely painful period cramps affect millions of women around the world?
 No one can answer that question.
 We don’t know, nobody knows the cause.

 There are countless theories but it ends there.
 The cause of endometriosis is unknown.